 The National Redress Scheme

-The President of the Uniting Church in Australia Stuart MacMillan announced on 4 June 2018, that the Uniting Church in Australia will opt in to the Federal Government’s National Redress Scheme for people who have experienced institutional child sexual abuse.
+The Federal Minister for Families and Social Services, the Hon.
+Paul Fletcher MP has today notified the Uniting Church in Australia that the Church has met the requirements to commence participation in the National Redress Scheme for people who experienced institutional child sexual abuse.

 The Uniting Church Synod of NSW and the ACT acknowledges the impact of child sexual abuse in the lives of those who have been abused in our institutions or those of our predecessor Churches.
 To each survivor and all of their families, we are truly sorry.

 We encourage survivors to make an application for redress under the Government’s National Redress Scheme.
-Cristina Santolin our part-time case manager can provide assistance with National Redress scheme applications and can be contacted on 1800 713 993 (Monday-Friday 8.30am-5pm) or email@example.com
+We would also encourage survivors to contact the case workers from the National Redress Scheme, but if you need further support contact Cristina Santolin our part-time case manager who can provide assistance with National Redress Scheme applications on 1800 713 993 or email@example.com

 A culture of safety underpins everything we do.
 We require all Uniting Church members within the Synod to play their part to make our Church, agencies and schools the safest they can be for children in our care.
 In particular: